teiniker/teiniker-lectures-softwaretesting/introduction/python/libraries/sqlite/README.md

 cursor as an iterator, call the cursor’s `fetchone()` method to retrieve a single matching row, or call `fetchall()` to get a list of the matching rows.

 * **fetchone()**:
-    Fetches the next row of a query result set, returning a single sequence, or None when no more data is available.
+    Fetches the next row of a query result set, returning a **tuple**, or None when no more data is available.

 * **fetchall()**:
-Fetches all (remaining) rows of a query result, returning a list.
+Fetches all (remaining) rows of a query result, returning a **list of tuples**.
 Note that the cursor’s arraysize attribute can affect the performance of this operation.
 An empty list is returned when no rows are available.

 ## References
 * [DB Browser for SQLite](https://sqlitebrowser.org/)